ragbn/dpe-CheckPasswordStrength/README.md

 ### Calculating Entropy Bits

 * Password's entropy is used to determine how unpredictable a password is.
-Password's entropy is calculated by finding entropy per character, which is a log base 2 of the number of characters in the character set used, multiplied by the number by the number of characters in the password itself along with character frequency analysis.
+Entropy is calculated by finding an entropy per character, which is a log base 2 of the number of characters in the character set used, multiplied by the number by the number of characters in the password itself along with character frequency analysis.
 *  E = Log2(R)*L,

     R = *Pool of unique characters*<br/>